eibenp/homebridge-gree-airconditioner/README.md

 * There is no way to get current heating-cooling state from the AC unit in auto mode, so displayed state in the Home App is based on temperature measurement, but internal sensor is not precise enough to always display the correct state.
 * Devices without a built-in temperature sensor display the target temperature as current temperature not the measured one.
 (Some AC firmware versions do not report the measured temperature but the unit has a built-in sensor.
 They are handled by the plugin as devices without a sensor.)
 * Silent mode (no beep on commands) is not supported on all AC units.
 There are some firmware versions (especially older ones) which do not support muting of commands.
 Some others have a bug and muting is in effect only on every second command.
 In these cases a firmware upgrade may help if available.
-* GCloud and AC units without WiFi connection are not supported.

 ## Installation instructions